Scam Trends

 5. Toggle on Block spam and scam calls for automatic blocking

-Where These Features Falls Short
+Where These Features Fall Short

 Spoofing Known Contacts